kvhadiyal/AWS_REKOGNITION_NODE/README.md

 <br />
 <br /> **Note:** Please check above JSON data by online tool such as https://jsoneditoronline.org/ if not proper then you can repair by helping of this tool.
 ## Clone and Setup
-clone and setup the project in your local
+Clone and setup the project in your local
-<br/>create .env file on root level and paste the content of sample-env for setting the **AWS** credentials
+<br/>Create .env file on root level and paste the content of sample-env for setting the **AWS** credentials
 ## Install Dependencies
 npm install
 ## Run